badboy/teuxdeux-webapp/README.md

 ## How?

-It's just a simple node.js webserver proxying all API requests and serving the index.html and app.js.
+It's just a simple node.js webserver proxying all API requests and serving the index.html and app.js (daemonized by default).

 ## And now?

-    npm install http-proxy paperboy
+    npm install

 and

-    node server.js
+    node server.js start

-It's that simple.
+It's that simple (Or use `node server.js nodaemon` to start in foreground).